Black Chyna Facing Backlash After Pushing Skin Lightening Cream

 — Hawa. (@MsJah_) November 20, 2018

-“I have a personal vow with myself to avoid arguing with other BW on social media however @BLACCHYNA you’re a dickhead for this.
+“I have a personal vow with myself to avoid arguing with other BW on social media however @BLACCHYNA you’re a d**khead for this.
 As a BW and as a Nigerian I think you’re vile for being complicit in something so damaging.
 Bleaching creams are not cool,” said actress Kelechi Okafor.

-Others joked that Chyna is just trying to pay bills, a reference to the fact that she has been in the news this week after calling out ex Rob Kardashian for living what she calls a lavish life, while refusing to give the same to their daughter Dream.
+Others joked that Chyna is just trying to pay bills, a reference to the fact that she has been in the news this week after calling out ex Rob Kardashian for living what she calls a lavish life while refusing to give the same to their daughter Dream.

-“So my children aren’t supposed to live the same lifestyle as their fathers ETC ETC ha?” she said on an Instagram Story.
+“‘So’ my children aren’t supposed to live the same lifestyle as their fathers ETC ETC ha?” she said on an Instagram Story.
 “As a single mother, I provide for them and give them the luxury lifestyle they deserve….WOW!!!”

 Kardashian and Chyna have been in a battle over child support payments.
 Kardashian recently filed a request to lower his $20,000 per month child support saying that he can “no longer afford” the steep cost.